Ask Slashdot: How Do You Best Protect Client Files From Wireless Hacking?

 2. Only do you work on VM's which are NOT run locally on the portable device but in a secure

-Turn on Windows firewall (Score:2)
+Turn on Windows firewall (Score:3)

 As bad as it seems.... turn on Windows Firewall with Advanced security, and make sure the computer is not joined to a domain, And None of the firewall exceptions are turned on.
 Open Computer Management, make sure the only enabled users have strong passwords, and set a Setup Password, User Password, and Hard Drive Unlock password in the BIOS/CMOS,